1zzowiebeha/1zzowiebeha/README.md

 I am a backend web-developer.

-The stack I am learning includes AWS, PostgreSQL, Python, Django, HTML, and CSS.
+The stack I am learning includes AWS, Git, PostgreSQL, Python, Django, HTML, and CSS.

 <!--
 **1zzowiebeha/1zzowiebeha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.